madcampos/madcampos.github.io/src/content/blog/2023/06/blog-structure.md

 ---
-title: "The Semantics of Blogging"
+title: The Semantics of Blogging
-createdAt: "2023-06-05"
+createdAt: 2023-06-05
-updatedAt: "2023-06-07"
+updatedAt: 2023-06-07
-summary: "A dive into the semantic html of a blog."
+summary: A dive into the semantic html of a blog.
 tags:
-  - "BuildInTheOpen"
+  - BuildInTheOpen
-  - "meta"
+  - meta
-  - "coding"
+  - coding
-  - "vite"
+  - vite
-  - "TS"
+  - TS
-  - "TypeScript"
+  - TypeScript
-  - "BuildingInPublic"
+  - BuildingInPublic
-  - "BreakIntoTech"
+  - BreakIntoTech
-  - "LearnToCode"
+  - LearnToCode
-  - "FrontendDevelopment"
+  - FrontendDevelopment
 ---
 Building an html page is fun... until you find yourself lost in a sea of meaningless `<div>`s.

 The problem with html tags and, by extension the problem with language in general, is that _naming_ and _categorizing_ things _is hard_!
 There is a whole field of taxonomy and people spend years getting a PhD thesis studying how to name and classify things.